Medicine, Nursing and Health Sciences

 Undergraduate Program Information

-The undergraduate nursing curriculum, which integrates holism, fosters professional socialization for future roles and responsibilities within the profession.
+The undergraduate nursing curriculum integrates holism and fosters professional socialization for future roles and responsibilities within the profession.
 Graduates are prepared as generalists to provide evidence-based care.
 Bachelor’s degree nursing education prepares the graduate for entry into professional nursing practice and provides the foundation for graduate study.
 Three programs are offered: a Bachelor of Science in Nursing for high school graduates, an Accelerated BSN program for second-degree students, and an RN to BSN completion program (online).

 The School of Nursing is not accepting applications to the RN to BSN program at this time.